ELIVCO LSPA9 Smart Plug

 The main circuit can be organized as follows, with components labeled as per their actual PCB silkscreen printings, some less important components have been omitted:

-We can replace the CB2S module with a common ESP module and connect the necessary pins; note that pin P26
+We can replace the CB2S module with a common ESP module and connect the necessary pins.

 Here I used an ESP-12F module, with corresponding pins selected as: